Here is a mathematical equation.

 Im Khalil was a virtual steam engine, chopping, peeling, mincing, braising, and when we sat down that night, it was obvious that her spirits were in order, and that 65+ years of culinary practice had not been in vain.
 When we feasted on the ample fare, Im Khalil seemed in her own element and perhaps even thriving.

-We washed down supper with some hot tea and Im Khalil, who has a sweet tooth, popped a sugar lump in her mouth.
-“MOM” my wife blurted out, “DON’T EAT THAT, YOU HAVE HIGH SUGAR”.
-Her mother looked at me before popping another sugar cube into her mouth, and said, “Your wife doesn’t know how to shop for vegetables!”
-“That’s funny”, I returned, “your daughter doesn’t know how to COOK either!”.
+We washed down supper with some hot tea and Im Khalil snuck a sugar lump on the side.
+“MOM” my wife blurted out, “DON’T EAT THAT, YOU HAVE HIGH BLOOD SUGAR”.
+Her mother looked at me before popping another sugar cube into her mouth, and said, “Your wife doesn’t know how to shop!”
+“That’s funny”, I returned, “She doesn’t know how to COOK either!”.

 I laughed, and Im Khalil laughed and then my wife laughed too.